How long will it take for my application to be processed and license issued?

 A CE activity should meet the definition of continuing education and the provider standards that are in the CE legislative rule (Title 19 Series 11).
 As an example, if you initially take an ACLS or PALS course and are awarded contact hours from an approved provider, you may use this for purposes of licensure renewal.
 If you attended a course that renews your ACLS/PALS certification and there is no new information, this would not meet the definition of continuing education and you would not use this CE for purposes of licensure renewal.
 However, if you attended a course that renews your ACLS/PALS certification and there is new information, you may use the portions of the CE activity that are new and meet the definition of CE and provider standards.
 Remember that one contact hour is equivalent to 50 minutes of instruction.
 Also, you may only count the activity in the year that the CE is completed.
 Also, the CE rule changed and removed the restriction on CE courses required by the employer.
 So, even if the employer requires the CE courses (from an CE approved provider), they can be counted.

 Most of the requirements can be evaluated by carefully reading the published brochure for the activity.
 If you require further clarification, you should contact the activity provider.

-prior to the expiration date of a current license, or if the license expires and becomes lapsed.
+- There will be no CE requirements if you place your license on the non-practicing (inactive, retired) list, prior to the expiration date of a current license, or if the license expires and becomes lapsed.

-b.
-To reinstate a lapsed or non-practicing (inactive, retired) license you will be required to complete a reinstatement application, pay the current fee based on your status and meet CE requirements.
+- To reinstate a lapsed or non-practicing (inactive, retired) license you will be required to complete a reinstatement application, pay the current fee based on your status and meet CE requirements.